 Barack Obama said something similar (thanks, Obama): "If you believe, as I do, that we should be able to reform the criminal justice system so that it's not biased and treats everybody fairly, I guess you can use a snappy slogan, like Defund the Police, but, you know, you lost a big audience the minute you say it."

 These sentiments are the work of years of conditioning that expects Black people to acquiesce to white audiences, to settle for banal "reform" and "slow, steady change" instead of radical action.
-They are examples of respectability politics and tone policing that reinforce the idea that Black folks are a liability, harming our own progress by scaring away potential allies.
+They are examples of respectability politics and tone policing that reinforce the idea that Black folks are a liability, harming our progress by scaring away potential allies.

 But we're tired of it.

 In the wake of the dismissal of BLM slogans, many major progressives also spoke out.
-Representative Ilhan Omar responded to Obama's comment in a tweet, saying: "We lose people in the hands of police.
+Representative Ilhan Omar responded to Obama's comment in a Tweet, saying: "We lose people in the hands of police.
 It's not a slogan but a policy demand.
 And centering the demand for equitable investments and budgets for communities across the country gets us progress and safety."

-Her response points out the danger in the quick dismissal by these politicians: too focused on how the slogan sounds, they fail to address the policy changes it calls to action and continue to support a system of policing which currently exists in a fundamentally oppressive structure.
+Her response points out the danger in the quick dismissal by these politicians: too focused on how the slogan sounds, they fail to address the policy changes it calls to action and continue to support a system of policing that currently exists in a fundamentally oppressive structure.
 Reform is not enough, complete restructuring and radical change is the only answer.

 Most Black Americans do not have the privilege of not understanding this.
 And, after delivering the election to Biden and the Senate, we want recognition.